Distribution System Voltage Control under Uncertainties using Tractable Chance Constraints: Voltage regulation with reactive power injection

 The per-bus formulation is the following optimization problem:

 and its optimal solution of \eqref{eq:4bus2} by $\bm{Q}^*_p$.
-Detailed configuration of the line network is left in appendices for interested readers.
+Suppose that the randomness $\bm{\epsilon}$ follows a Gaussian distribution with $\bm{\mu} = , \bm{\Sigma} = $, and $\bm{P}$ is randomly picked between $0.3$ and $-0.3$ p.u.
 Unlike the problem in \eqref{eq:4bus1}, setting a ``right'' $\eta$ in \eqref{eq:4bus2} is not straightforward.
-Suppose we want to achieve the same level confidence as \eqref{eq:4bus1} where the system operates within the prescribed bounds with probability at least $0.88$, then what is the right $\eta$ to take?

-As suggested by previous studies~\cite{ZhangetAl2013}, a natural candidate for $\eta$ is to set it equal to $\sqrt[3]{0.88}=0.958$ by thinking of each bus as independent to each other.
-A second candidate is simply set it at $0.88$, the same as $\alpha$.
+Suppose we want to achieve the same level confidence as \eqref{eq:4bus1} where the system operates within the prescribed bounds with probability at least $0.9$, then what is the right $\eta$ to take?
+As suggested by previous studies~\cite{ZhangetAl2013}, a natural candidate for $\eta$ is to set it equal to $\sqrt[2]{0.9}=0.949$ by thinking of each bus as independent to each other.
+A second candidate is simply to set it at $0.9$, the same as $\alpha$.